teresathompson/Avalon.BarBStyle.Colors/README.md

 Once you've installed the BarBStyle NuGet package, you can apply the theme to your application by following these steps:

-1. Reference the package in your App.xaml file:
+1. Reference the package in your App.xaml file :

 ```<Application.Resources>
         <ResourceDictionary>